salahineo/contact-form/README.md

 Here are the guidelines to run this project on your localhost:

 1. Download, then install [XAMPP](https://www.apachefriends.org/download.html) web server
-2. Download this project, then rename its folder to `contactForm`
+2. Download this project, then rename its directory to `contact-form`
-3. Copy the `contactForm` folder to the `htdocs` folder which exists in XAMPP installation path
+3. Copy the `contact-form` directory to the `htdocs` directory which exists in XAMPP installation path
-4. Start XAMPP control panel from your Desktop, then start `apache` web server
+4. Start XAMPP control panel from your Desktop, then start `Apache` web server, and `MySQL` server
-5. Open your browser, and type `http://localhost/contactForm`
+5. Open your browser, and type `http://localhost/contact-form`, to open the application

 ### Configurations